Cultural and Religious Guidelines

 • Avoid walking shirtless in public areas

-These clothing choices align with the social norms in cities such as Arusha, where tourism is common but traditional values remain important.
+These guidelines apply in urban areas like Arusha, where tourism is common but cultural values remain important.

-Christian churches are common throughout Tanzania.
-When attending a service or visiting a church:
+Churches are common throughout Tanzania.
+When attending a service:

 • Avoid sleeveless tops

-• Women may be asked to cover their heads with a scarf
+• Women may need to cover their heads with a scarf

 • Shoulders and knees should be covered